m-i-n-a-r/randomix/README.md

 ## Features
 - Every tab in the bottom navigation bar contains a type of random choice.
 The available types are:
   - **Roulette** -> chooses between a specified number of options, entered from the user.
-Includes a list of recent options to easily select and restore.
+Includes a list of recent options easy to select, delete or restore.
   - **Coin** -> simply flips a coin and prints the result.
   - **Dice** -> throws a dice and prints the result.
   - **Magic Ball** -> provides randomly chosen answers to any question.